kcmerrill/writing/Knight Walker/Chapter 7 - Lucky number 7.md

 “And …” I started before she cut me off.

 “Listen, Kyle has connections and they are coming for us.
 Lay low.
-Buy us whatever time we can until they get here.”
+Buy us whatever time you can until they get here.”

 “Until who gets here?”